 Proposed assessments

-The owner of the landlocked 5 acres owes driveway maintenance costs, for which a judgement lien is being pursued with the intent to foreclose again to collect payment.
+The owner of the landlocked 5 acres owes driveway maintenance costs, which if not paid prior to any attempted use, a judgement lien will be pursued with the intent to foreclose again to collect payment.
 The current owner of the 5 acres was likewise a lienholder in foreclosing against the previous owner of the 5 acres.
-The owner is required to disclose the obligation of contributing to the shared driveway, including what is owed from the past for the subject property.
+The owner/seller is required to disclose the obligation of contributing to the shared driveway, including what is owed from the past for the subject property.
 Costs to maintain access to the property stay with the property like property taxes and HOA fees.
-If any part of this is not disclosed, the next owner may sue the prior owner for not disclosing costs already owed.
-Evidence of prior owner knowledge is available to aid in lawsuits.
+If any part of this is not disclosed, the next owner still owes the full amount.
+The next owner may, however, sue the prior owner to cover costs already owed if said costs were not disclosed.
+Evidence of prior owner knowledge is available to aid in buyer lawsuits.
 The current owner still owes share in all past, current, and future shared driveway costs.
 The exact amount as of any date may be requested by contacting the cemetery.
 The cemetery plans to complete another driveway replacement after incinerators are installed, as there’s little justification for the driveway to be replaced again prior to offering desired services appurtenant to the cemetery.

-Montgomery County recommended the shared driveway servicing the subject properties width be increased to a minimum 22 feet wide without curb and gutter per county standards for rural streets.
-The driveway also needs to be built and maintained to handle the weight of equipment used to maintain the preexisting 16” high pressure gas line, trash service, delivery services, and for fire department access.
+Montgomery County recommended the shared driveway servicing the subject properties width be increased to a minimum 22 feet wide (without curb and gutter) per county standards for rural streets.
+The driveway also needs to be built and maintained to handle the weight of equipment used to maintain the preexisting 16” high pressure gas line (referenced in the deed of the landlocked property), for trash service, delivery services, and for fire department access, including to landlocked property.

-The shared driveway lighting, which preexists current parties ownership, failed and is being replaced.
-Butler Township Zoning also previously asked about addressing lighting for the shared driveway servicing the subject properties, where the developer responded street and landscape lighting will be provided and maintained with shared driveway expenses.
+The shared driveway lighting, which preexists current parties' ownership, failed and is being replaced.
+Butler Township Zoning also previously asked about addressing lighting for the shared driveway servicing the subject properties, where the previous developer responded street and landscape lighting will be provided and maintained with shared driveway expenses.
+Said development was never approved but lost to bankruptcy and foreclosure.

 Shared Driveway

-Shared driveway easements include approximately 0.85 acres out of the 5 acres, which also includes approximately 90% of the perimeter of the 5 acres.
+Shared driveway easements recorded over time include approximately 0.85 acres out of the 5 acres, which also subtracts from approximately 90% of the perimeter of the 5 acres.

-A shared driveway agreement was recorded to allow the landlocked 5 acres to exist, in providing it legal access.
+A shared driveway agreement was recorded to allow the landlocked 5 acres to exist, in providing it legal access through the remaining surrounding 30 acres (the cemetery), which 30 acres were owned by one party at the time of recording as one party now also owns the same 30 acres today.
 The recorded shared driveway agreement states, (with spelling errors, scan of original agreement also included below),

-“Said grantors [cemetery owners separating/selling 5 landlocked acres] agree to reserve a 15 foot strip of Ground on north side of said 5 acre tract and likewise dedicate a 15 foot strip off the south side of his 20 acre tract [remaining cemetery property] which will be adjacent to said First 15 foot strip left open for road purposes so both grantors [cemetery] and grantee [5 acres] may have egress and ingress to said tracts; all expenses of maintainence and building said roadway to be borne equally by grantors [cemetery] and grantee [5 acres] herein.”
+“Said grantors [cemetery] agree to reserve a 15 foot strip of Ground on north side of said 5 acre tract and likewise dedicate a 15 foot strip off the south side of his 20 acre tract [part of cemetery property] which will be adjacent to said First 15 foot strip left open for road purposes so both grantors [cemetery] and grantee [landlocked 5 acres] may have egress and ingress to said tracts; all expenses of maintainence and building said roadway to be borne equally by grantors [cemetery] and grantee [landlocked 5 acres] herein.”

 The recorded agreement is “all expenses… to be borne equally” between only two parties listed, where today only two parties exist.
-It is not split by number of lots, amount of use, type of use, number of uses, people, buildings, square footage, parking spaces, acreage, cars, whether or not a party uses it at all, how much money someone has, ability to pay, or any other way.
+It is not split by number of lots, amount of use, type of use/business, number of uses, people, buildings, acreage, square footage, parking spaces, number of cars, whether or not a party uses it at all, how much resources someone has, ability to pay, or any other way.

-In this agreement, there are no votes involved with specific driveway expenses.
+There are no votes involved with specific driveway expenses.
 It is the landowner's choice to enter and remain in said agreement by owning land part of said agreement.
-If there were votes, the minority would owe whatever the majority votes and is still be subject to liens and foreclosure, as how property taxes and often HOA fees are voted upon and if unpaid foreclosed to collect payment.
+If there were votes, the minority would owe whatever the majority votes and is still be subject to liens and foreclosure.

 The shared driveway originated in 1928 with the division of the landlocked 5 acres.
-This was after the start of the Narrows Pet Cemetery in 1926, which was also a farm then, so the existence and operation of the cemetery, which has existed continuously since 1926, does not present a change to or abandonment of said agreement.
-Building on an abandoned landlocked property, having been not used for more than 2 years (50 years total estimated), however would be a new nonconforming use.
+This was after the start of the Narrows Pet Cemetery in 1926, which was also a farm with three recorded lots.
+The existence and operation of the cemetery, which has existed continuously since 1926, does not present a change to or abandonment of said agreement.
+Building on an abandoned landlocked property, having been not used for more than 2 years per township regulations (50+ years total estimated), however would be a new nonconforming use, and is therefore not permitted.
+A permit for an addition on the structure on the other landlocked property, 6340 Frederick Pike, even while continuously inhabited, likewise was also rejected.

 For cost estimating: the original shared driveway easement is 1,300 feet long and 30 feet wide; it is currently paved 18 feet wide plus retaining walls, culverts, and lighting.
-It gets narrower with sections of concrete in gravel.
-However, the county has requested it be 22 feet wide to bring it up to current county rural road standards, even as a private shared driveway.
+It gets narrower with sections of broken concrete and gravel.
+However, the county has requested it be paved 22 feet wide with a turnaround large enough for a fire truck.

 Additional shared driveway easements exist on the 5 acre property for shared benefit with a 10-acre property, which includes a 20-foot-wide driveway easement along and within the entire north edge of the 5 acres, a 40-foot-wide driveway easement within the east corner of the 5 acres, and a 10-foot-wide easement along and within the south edge of the 5 acres from Frederick Pike to “level ground”.